Translate

 Objective:

-• Provide students with the experience of extracting design elements and principles such as line, color, texture, shape, scale, space, pattern, focal point, balance and repetition from the written word and apply to visual work that reflects their perception of the story.
+• Provide students with the experience of extracting design elements and principles such as line, color, texture, shape, scale, space, pattern, focal point, balance and repetition from the written word.

 • Challenge construction skills through the use of minimal materials and the process of transformed plane.